gunoodaddy/coconut/README.md

 * If you use Win32 IOCP, you must use 3rdParty/libevent.tgz.
   Original libevent >= 2.0.15 has a bug in evutil_tv_to_msec function. (need to include tv pointer null check code)
-* Or you fix this bug in your own libevent source.
+* Or you should fix this bug in your own libevent source.

 ### boost 1.33.0
 http://sourceforge.net/projects/boost/files/boost/1.48.0/boost_1_48_0.tar.gz/download